Opera Gloves Are Everywhere But Do They Work IRL? I Found Out

+Welcome to Refinery29’s So, How Is It Really? where we take a look at all of the topics that have the internet talking.
+In studying them up close, we answer the question of what it’s really like to try out a popular trend like opera gloves, a viral product, or an unexpected TikTok hack.

 In the last year it's been hard to look at a red carpet without spotting a certain swanky accessory on everybody’s arms.
-From Gigi Hadid at the Met Gala to Alexa Chung at the British Fashion Awards, celebrities left, right and centre flocked to the opera glove.
+From Gigi Hadid at the Met Gala to Alexa Chung at the British Fashion Awards, celebrities left, right, and center flocked to the opera glove.
 Some suggested that the full coverage look was a direct response to COVID culture while others mused about a return to Old Hollywood glamour.
-NYC's favorite fashionista Carrie Bradshaw even sported a bejewelled Gucci pair in an episode of And Just Like That.
+NYC's favorite fashionista Carrie Bradshaw even sported a bejeweled Gucci pair in an episode of And Just Like That.

 The style has been a firm favorite among the Gen Z elite too, with Harry Styles and Måneskin’s Damiano David making the case for men rocking opera gloves.
 Euphoria’s Barbie Ferreira gave us one of this season’s favorite fashion moments in Aune Collections while castmate Sydney Sweeney turned to Miu Miu's classic interpretation for the series premiere.
 The pièce de résistance, however, has to be Dua Lipa’s most recent long-gloved look, which saw the singer take the stage in a diamanté-encrusted Mugler catsuit with matching handwear.